Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 | **Platform type**              | `Single-page application`                              | Required value for this sample. <br/> Enables the required and optional settings for the app type.          |
 | **Redirect URIs**              | `https://localhost:5001/authentication/login-callback` | Required value for this sample. <br/> You can change that later in your own implementation.                 |

-> :information_source: **Bold text** in the table matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box or select in the Azure portal.
+> :information_source: **Bold text** in the table matches (or is similar to) a UI element in the Microsoft Admin center, while `code formatting` indicates a value you enter into a text box or select in the Microsoft Admin center.

 ### 2. Configure the web app